bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 1: 00:00:42

-Yeah, he's pretty privacy-focused, And it's really interesting to watch a researcher sort of move over and do implementation for now.
+Yeah, he's pretty privacy-focused, and it's really interesting to watch a researcher sort of move over and do implementation for now.
 I don't know, it's been like three years he's been working on this.
 So looking forward to hearing from him.
 Hope you enjoy the episode.